AdamH-python/itd256/Notes/UTIL_Preface_and_Ch.1.md

-# Use the Index, Luke Preface and Chapter 1 Notes
+# Use the Index Luke: Preface and Chapter 1 Notes
 Adam Hellinga
 ## Preface
 SQL seperates the where and the how, making it easier to find data, but its not perfect.